Poaq-codes/scrapeFitbit/README.md

 If you don't want either the archive or non-archive data upload, simply comment out the lines.

 To run the script, open a console, navigate to the directory holding the script, and type `Rscript uploadData.R`.

+## downloadData.R
+This script is essentially a companion script to `uploadData.R`.
+It is not generally needed unless you plan on primarily storing your data on google drive instead of locally.

+I recommend having a working directly that is empty except for the fitbit files you're about to download.
+Because `drive_download` doesn't seem to play nicely with lists of files being saved to non-working directory locations, these files must first be downloaded to the current working directory, then moved to their respective destination directories.
+This means that any other files in the working directory with `.csv` or `.zip` extensions will be caught up in the move operation.

+Setup is the same as `uploadData.R`, but additionally requires the [purrr](https://purrr.tidyverse.org/) package.
+You can either install `purrr` alone, or install the entire `tidyverse` package.
+Either way will allow access to the package.

+Edit the following lines:

+  1) Line 21 - enter your email
+  2) Lines 36 and 60 - enter the paths to your local storage directories for fitbit weekly downloads and fitbit archive downloads, respectively
+  3) 39 and 63 - enter the google drive folder links to where your fitbit weekly downloads and fitbit archive downloads are, respectively

+ The script can be execited from command line with `Rscript downloadData.R`.